bolt/docs/docs/twig-components/index.md

 Returns an array of all taxonomies linked to the record.

+### label

+Returns the label of the field, as defined in the field's `contenttypes.yaml` definition.

+### type

+Returns the field type of the field, as defined in the field's `contenttypes.yaml` definition.

+### selected

+Returns all selected records from the content select field.
+Note, this filter should only be used on select fields that select from a list of Content, as opposed to a list of items.

 ### preg_replace

 Makes PHPs `preg_replace()` function available as twig filter.
 Example usage: